Predestination vs Free Will Paradox

 For more insight on the four exiles of Israel, read the article “Did Israel reject the Messiah?“.

-Likewise, it was the Church whom YHVH destined to be grafted into the olive tree of Israel.
+Likewise, it was the gentiles whom YHVH destined to be grafted into the olive tree of Israel.
 That was the predetermination for the former gentiles according to the promise given to Avraham.
 But by their disbelief, arrogance and by free will, most of them do not want to be grafted in, boasted against the natural branches and may not be spared by Elohim.
 (Read Romans 11)

-Even though we are all predetermined to die, if we walk in sin, when we repent we will be saved despite the predetermination of eternal punishment.
+Even though we are all predetermined to die, if we walk in sin, when we repent, we will be saved despite the predetermination of eternal punishment.
 The righteous judgement of YHVH takes into consideration our will and grants to us according to our free will expressed in our deeds.

 In conclusion of the paradox of predestination vs free will, is man predestined for life or death?
 Who can tell this in his own wisdom?
 No one can know what will take place in the future and what choice he will make.
+But the end will be revealed on the Judgement Day, according to whether we have chosen life or death.

+However, there is something we can know.
+It depends on us to decide.
+Our predestination depends on the will of YHVH and our own will.
+YHVH is always ready to forgive, and our destiny is determined by our will.
 As if our Father is saying to us, “Even though you have free choice, nevertheless, I instruct you to choose life.
 Choose for yourself a fine estate in my kingdom!”
 And then directs us to the righteous path to His kingdom, saying, “This is the portion which you should choose for yourself!”
+YHVH desires our salvation, if we desire it also, and then we are predestined for eternal life, but He will not force us to it.

 How can we reconcile the unchangeability of the Creator’s predetermination with the free self-determination of humans?